linux-ricing-project/Ubuntu-Gnome/README.md

   </a>
 </p>

-Script to customize GNOME with my visual preferences (themes + icon themes + extensions and so on)
+Project to customize GNOME with my visual preferences (themes + icon themes + visual preferences and so on)

 # Description

-This script is recommended to run after [ubuntu_install](https://github.com/linux-ricing-project/ubuntu_install) (that make the initial configs).
+This project is recommended to run after [ubuntu_install](https://github.com/linux-ricing-project/ubuntu_install) (that make the initial configs).

 **Install Folders:**
 | Type | Folder |